 If you are also registered for GST you are able to pay your provisional tax at the same time as your GST payments.
 You will be able to use the ratio option if:

-- You’ve been in business and GST-registered for all of the previous tax year, and the tax year prior to that
+- You’ve been in business and have been GST-registered for all of the previous tax year, and the tax year prior to that

 - You file your GST returns every month or every two months